 AlexOakenman - Fotolia

-A unified communications platform that's delivered as a service offers the ability to embed communications into any application or create custom applications while paying for access to text messaging, telephony and video services on an as-needed basis.
+A communications platform that's delivered as a service offers the ability to embed communications into any application or create custom applications while paying for access to text messaging, telephony and video services on an as-needed basis.
 As such, CPaaS lowers the price point to add real-time communications into digital transformation initiatives, both customer-facing and internal.

 CPaaS is a cloud-based service that enables developers to embed messaging, voice and video into their applications via APIs.
 Billing models are typically based on buying bulk minutes or blocks of messages on a monthly basis for a fixed fee, plus additional costs for added minutes or messages.
 Alternatively, some providers offer a pay-per-call, per-message or per-video-chat billing model.